Winter STEAM Activities to Keep Minds Active

 Books provide excellent opportunities for kids to learn and expand their worldview, and there are some wonderful books about winter.
 Whether they live in an area that receives snowfall or not, reading about it can be enlightening.

 A classic, The Snowy Day by Ezra Jack Keats follows a young boy named Peter as he experiences the wonders of a fresh snowfall.
-The beautiful collage illustrations make it a charming read-aloud or a story kids can enjoy as an animated version.
+The beautiful collage illustrations make it a charming read-aloud, or the animated version is fun for kids to enjoy with friends.

 For older kids, Snowflake Bentley by Jacqueline Briggs Martin tells the true story of Wilson Bentley, who developed a lifelong passion for snowflakes.
 Both artist and scientist, Bentley engineered the equipment and process to preserve and photograph snowflakes; 500 of his amazing photos are on display at the Smithsonian.